 4. Update your work space

 Make this a space you want to sit in for 8 hours each day.
-Make it comfortable, convenient, colorful and inspiring.
+Make it comfortable, convenient, colourful and inspiring.
 This is even more important when working at home, to ensure your work space is free from household distractions.

 Do this not only for your desk/sitting area, but also for your computer and the tools you use for your work too.
 Breakdowns or delays in finding tools or information can be aggravating and cause a loss in focus.
 Is it time for a new laptop, a software update or a new folder filing system?